 Common Questions About Alternative Break Trips

 No. All trips are alcohol- and drug-free.
 During service immersion experiences such as these, we seek to create an inclusive environment that all can participate in and enjoy.
-Whether you're 17 or 71, all participants must follow the alcohol- and drug-free nature of our trips.
+All participants must follow the alcohol- and drug-free nature of our trips.

-All transportation will be provided by a University of South Carolina staff member who has been cleared through the university and has completed and passed van driver training.
+All transportation will be provided by a University of South Carolina staff member or student leader who has been cleared through the university and has completed and passed van driver training.
 Your chariot will be one of the university's 15-passenger vans.

-Although trips are not religiously affiliated, we stay at community centers, college campuses, and/or church halls.
-The lower-cost lodging options allows us to live simply and keep trip costs low for participants.
+Trips typically stay at community centers, college campuses, and/or church halls.
+Trips are not religiously affiliated.
+These lower-cost lodging options allow us to live simply and keep trip costs low for participants.